How to Start a Corporation in Wyoming

 Name reservation:

-If you know what name you’d like to use, but you’re not ready to file your Articles of Incorporation, you can reserve that name for 120 days by filing a Statement of Reservation of Name ($29 filing fee) form with the SOS.
+If you know what name you’d like to use, but you’re not ready to file your Articles of Incorporation, you can reserve that name for 120 days by filing an Application for Reservation of Corporate Name ($60 filing fee) with the SOS.

 Trade Name (DBA):